Single/Double Container Mode

 Starting with Custom Configuration

-When users have configured a startup pipeline or .ide/Dockerfile, and the custom image or .ide/Dockerfile has code-server installed, the development environment and code-server run in the same container, using single container mode.
+When a startup pipeline or .ide/Dockerfile is configured, and the custom image or .ide/Dockerfile has code-server installed, single container mode is used.

-The following three methods (all launch images have code-server installed) start in single container mode:
+The following three methods all start in single container mode (all launch images have code-server installed):

 - Specifying development environment via Docker image